Manish206070/NukeBotPython/README.md

 #### **Nuke any server, at any time.**

 ## Information:
-- This can be used to nuke bots.
+- This can be used to nuke servers.
 - I'm not responsible for your actions and the things you do with this bot, it has been made for educational purposes only.
 - This file is licensed under MIT license.